7. The Seven Seals of the Book of Revelation

 29Immediately after the distress of those days, the sun will be darkened, and the moon will not give its light; the stars will fall from the sky, and the heavenly bodies will be shaken.
 30At that time the sign of the Son of Man will appear in the sky, and all the nations of the earth will mourn.
 They will see the Son of Man coming on the clouds of the sky, with power and great glory.
 31And he will send his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of the heavens to the other (Matthew 24:29-31).

-We are then told, after several cosmic signs at the opening of the sixth seal, again in accordance with what Jesus is instructing His disciples on the Mount of Olives, that the angels would gather together the elect (everyone that is born again of God) and they are all seen in heaven before the throne.
+After several cosmic signs at the opening of the sixth seal, in accordance with Jesus' instructions to His disciples on the Mount of Olives, the angels are sent to gather together the elect (everyone that is born again of God), and they are all seen in heaven before the throne.
 Verses 1-8 of Revelation 7 tell us of the specific sealing of 144,000 people from all the tribes of Israel.
-God is letting us know that those people who are caught up in the rapture are composed of Jews and Gentiles.
+God is letting us know that those caught up in the rapture are composed of Jews and Gentiles.
 We are told explicitly of 144,000 Jewish people sealed as part of the Church.
-I presume this to mean that they have responded to the call of God and included in the Elect of God, the Church, the called out ones.
-I do not know if this is a literal or a symbolic number (12,000 x 12,000 equals 144,000), it is of note that the New Jerusalem that descends from above is: 12,000 stadia in length and 12,000 wide with walls that are 144 cubits thick (Revelation 21:16-17).
-I think God is reminding us that He has not forgotten the Jewish people that inherited the promises and the Word of God and that He will fulfill all that He has spoken to them.
-I believe that God will bring a remnant of Jewish people through the fire of the Antichrist's persecution to be included in His body, the Bride of Christ.
-Nowhere does it say that these 144,000 Jews were evangelists sent over the world to evangelize—I can't conceive of Antichrist letting 144,000 people travel across borders to reach this great multitude.
-None of these people will have a mark of the Beast upon them to enable them to travel.
+I presume this to mean that they have responded to the call of God and included in the Elect of God, the Church, the called-out ones.
+I do not know if this is a literal or a symbolic number.
+I think God is reminding us that He has not forgotten the Jewish people who inherited the promises and the Word of God and that He will fulfill all He has spoken to them.
+God will bring a remnant of Jewish people through the fire of the Antichrist's persecution to be included in His body, the Bride of Christ.
+Nowhere do the Scriptures say that these 144,000 Jews were evangelists sent over the world to evangelize—I can't conceive of Antichrist letting 144,000 people travel across borders to reach this great multitude.
+None of these people will have the Mark of the Beast upon them to enable them to travel.

-There at the throne of God, we see people from every tribe from all over the world, including the twelve tribes of Israel.
-As we read the below passage, I would like you to make a mental note of all those seen before and around the throne:
+At the throne of God, we see people from every tribe from all over the world, including the twelve tribes of Israel.
+As we read the below passage, I would like you to make a mental note of those seen before and around the throne:

 9After this I looked and there before me was a great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and in front of the Lamb.
 They were wearing white robes and were holding palm branches in their hands.
 10And they cried out in a loud voice: "Salvation belongs to our God, who sits on the throne, and to the Lamb."
 11All the angels were standing around the throne and around the elders and the four living creatures.
 They fell down on their faces before the throne and worshiped God, 12saying: "Amen!
 Praise and glory and wisdom and thanks and honor and power and strength be to our God for ever and ever.
 Amen!"
 (Revelation 7:9-12).